 Travelling to Blois from Tours

 We have never been to the Tours airport, which allegedly has a flight from London Stansted.
 But there must be some way to get into town, if only a taxi.
 It’s a small airport: maybe you could walk.

 Tours has two railway stations: one downtown, the other in the suburb of St.-Pierre-des-Corps.
 The St.-Pierre-des-Corps station is actually the bigger of the two, so if a friend is driving you to the train, get yourself dropped off there.
 But the downtown station is more convenient for most foreign travellers.
 Frequent trains (gaps of more than an hour are rare) run to Blois from either one.
 Journey time ranges from 30 to 50 minutes, depending on the stops made.
 For all but the slowest locals, the previous stop will be either Amboise or Onzain, and the train’s final destination will be either Orléans or Paris.

 It is a 5-to-10-minute walk, depending on the hotel.
 You would have trouble getting a taxi to take you (especially to the Anne de Bretagne), since it is such a short distance.

 If your hotel is the Anne de Bretagne on the Avenue du Docteur J. Laigret, walk out of the front door of the station and out to the street.
 A broad avenue leads away straight in front of you, slightly downhill.
 A short block away, continuing straight (and downhill) puts you in a parking lot.
 The hotel is on a little square off to the left of this parking lot.
 If you come to the tourist office, also on your left, you have gone too far; go back a block.

-If you are at the France et de Guise, it is on down the hill, past the tourist office (on the left), at the bottom of the park that you come to below the tourist office.
+If you are at the France et de Guise, continue on down the hill, past the tourist office (on the left), at the bottom of the park that you come to below the tourist office.

 If it is the Savoie, it is in a little street opposite the station, leading away diagonally to the right.